reflagcom/javascript/packages/browser-sdk/README.md

 const { isEnabled } = reflagClient.getFlag("huddle");
 ```

+This eliminates loading states and improves performance by avoiding the initial flags API call.

 ## Updating user/company/other context

 Attributes given for the user/company/other context in the ReflagClient constructor can be updated for use in flag targeting evaluation with the `updateUser()`, `updateCompany()` and `updateOtherContext()` methods.